AustinKelsay/vibe-boilerplate/README.md

 # vibe-boilerplate

-A boilerplate template for starting and building out a high qaulity vibecoded application
+A boilerplate template for starting and building out a high quality vibecoded application

 ## Walkthrough:
     1. visit docs/setup.md